Go Back

 What Is The House Edge In 3 Card Poker?

-The house edge is the percentage of each bet that the casino expects to keep over time.
-The specific house edge in 3-card poker varies depending on the game's specific rules, but in general, it is relatively low compared to other pay by mobile casino games.
+The house edge represents the percentage of each bet that the casino expects to retain over time.
+In 3-Card Poker, this edge may vary depending on the specific rules and payout structures in place, but it is generally lower than in many other casino games.

 3 Card Poker FAQ